zhenyangze/ag.vim/README.md

 In the quickfix window, you can use:

-    o    to open (same as enter)
+    e    to open file and close the quickfix window o    to open (same as enter)
     go   to preview file (open but maintain focus on ag.vim results) t    to open in new tab